Knecrow/bubble-sort-odd-passes/README.md

-This C program sorts an array using a modified Bubble Sort algorithm.
+This programs sorts an array using a modified Bubble Sort algorithm.
 The twist: it only performs sorting on odd-numbered passes (1st, 3rd, 5th, etc.).
 Even-numbered passes are skipped.

 🔍 How it works